Xiphoseer/sdo-tool/docs/prior-art.md

 I actually found a working copy of papyrus 7 (demo) after a lot of digging around and it turns out that this actually just calls `TEXTCONV.PRG` by Andreas Pirner.
-Version 1.23 is the one that comes with papyrus and I don't agree that it's useful.
-Yes, it can export to RTF and all the letters and numbers survive, but subscript, superscript and formulas are not close enough to be readable, the line-height was too low, the alignment was off, and more.
-Also, while papyrus (for ATARI) supports signum fonts, modern tools to read those files don't, so you still end up needing to find a perfect match for your font for newer systems.
+Version 1.23 is the one that comes with papyrus but it does not seem as useful as old usenet threads make it out to be.

+Yes, it can export to RTF and the letters and numbers survive, but  subscript, superscript and formulas are not close enough to be readable, the line-height is too small, the alignment is off, and more.
+Also, while papyrus *for ATARI* supports signum fonts, modern tools to read those files don't, so you still end up needing to find a perfect match for your font for newer systems.

 There's also the *SignumRead* (`S/MYUTIL/SIGNUMRE.M`) program from the [Megamax Modula-2][MM2] development environment, which scrapes some text